Breastfeeding while Sick

 13. Breastfeeding with an overactive thyroid?

-Your doctor might need to put baby on medications or mom will need to
+Your doctor might need to put your baby on medications, or you will need to

-Yes, mom can continue to nurse or pump during this time.
+Yes, a mother can continue to nurse or pump during this time.
 Let your anesthetist know that you are breastfeeding.

-- Don’t take medications like antihistamines that can decrease milk supply
+- Avoid medications such as antihistamines that can decrease milk supply.

-Lying down when sick and breastfeeding can help mom rest.
+Lying down when sick and breastfeeding can help a mother rest.

-- A breastfeeding sick mom should eat well and sleep as much as she can
+Eat well and sleep as much as she can.